 - Extreme rock crawling

 - Thick uneven soft sand on the beach

 This type of terrain is just too bumpy and the risk of injury to mother and baby is highly increased.
 The mother’s body undergoes many changes within the 40-week pregnancy.

 These changes include the expanding uterus pressing on other organs like:

 - The bladder

 - Blood vessels

 The pressure experienced with changes happening in her body will be exacerbated when doing rough uneven off-roading for prolonged periods.
-The constant shacking, knocking, bumps and uneven off-camber driving could all intensify the mother’s condition.
-Question is, do you really want to put yourself through this?
+The constant shaking, knocking, bumps, and uneven off-camber driving could all intensify the mother’s condition.
+The question is, do you really want to put yourself through this?